DUI Crash Lawyer Atlanta Georgia

 Remember, just because it is your first offense does not mean that the court will go easy on you.
-The Lynch Law Group will fight your conviction and help you hold onto both your driver’s license and your freedom.
+The Law Offices Of Andrew Lynch will fight your conviction and help you hold onto both your driver’s license and your freedom.

 What Should I Do After a Crash?

 You should seek medical attention immediately following an accident regardless of whether you believe you have been injured.
 Injuries or indications of an injury, as diagnosed by your physician, can have a direct impact on the amount of compensation you may be awarded in your drunk driving lawsuit.